Pppp1116/content-license-policy/README.md

 - Packaging multiple tweaks or discoveries from the Project into “packs”, “presets”, or “config bundles.”

 When in doubt, treat your use as **Substantial Use**.

+### 5.1.
+No Evasion or Technical Workarounds

+You may not attempt to circumvent this Policy by:

+- Splitting Content into smaller fragments across multiple sites, accounts, or repositories;
+- Using images, screenshots, or video overlays in place of text solely to avoid license terms;
+- Republishing slightly modified, reordered, or obfuscated Content that has the same practical effect as the original;
+- Using intermediaries, bots, or automated accounts to reproduce the Content on your behalf.

+Any such attempts will be treated as a breach of this Policy to the same extent as direct copying.

 ---